- Optical Disc formats

 The end result on overall speed is that things can go faster when the used data is compressed data.
 This is particularly when data handling operations involve working with the slower devices in the systems, such as primary long term data storage (like a hard drive) or, often even slower, cheaper optical media (like a CD-ROM disc).

 Software implementation can have a huge impact.
 A really bad software implementation could certainly cause substantial slowdown.
 Differences in hardware can also impact speed.
-The rumored results are that with some old and non-identical computers, using the exact same compression software could sometimes make one computer slower, and another computer faster.
-The difference had to do with factors such as how fast the CPU was, and how slow the hard drive was.
+The rumored results are that with some old and non-identical computers, usage of the exact same data compression software could result in saving time (compared to just handling the data without using any data compression techniques) on one computer, while costing time on another computer.
+To say this a different way: choosing to use certain software could speed up the process on one computer, and make the overall process take longer on another computer.
+The difference, whether using data compression caused the process to go faster or slower, had to do with factors such as how fast the CPU was, and how slow the hard drive was.
 For a system with a fast hard drive but a slow CPU for performing the compression routines, disk compression slowed things down.
 For a different computer, the same software could result in disk compression speeding things up.

 Some bootable CD images, with freebie operating systems using the Linux kernel, will often use a compressed image.
 Whatever statements are made about hard drives being slow are likely even more true when those statements are applied to optical disc drives (which, at least historically, have been typically slower than a mechanical hard drive).